ajo01/ajo01/README.md

 I'm a third year computer science student at the University of British Columbia.
 I love web development and am specialized in JavaScript technologies.
 I have an interest in cloud engineering and my passion is in building accessible and seamless software applications.

 Currently working on:

-- CanvasToPDF: NPM library for creating vector quality PDF images using Canvas API
+- Web Cosedit: a powerful low level PDF editor capable of manipulating PDF data streams in the browser
 - nwPlus Aurora Design System: React component based library composed of styled UI elements used for nwPlus websites

 Past projects:
+- CanvasToPDF: NPM library for creating vector quality PDFs using the Canvas API
 - Machine learning app that uses motion detection to deliver real-time feedback on a user’s exercise form correctness
-- Fully featured budgeting application with user authentication, CSRF attack protection, search, admin page, and CSV export capability
+- Fully featured fullstack budgeting application with user authentication, CSRF attack protection, search, admin page, and CSV export capability
-- Enterprise ecommerce website with Stripe integration
+- Enterprise ecommerce website capable of financial transactions with Stripe integration
 - Interactive covid data tracker and visualization tool

 Top skills: